Scuup/Thesis/README.md

 - Raspberry Pi code, GUI part
 - Analysis code, run on any PC

-A link to the actual thesis will be provided in this project
+A link to the actual thesis will be provided in this project once the thesis is published